-The exercise prices of certain warrants and the Series A, C, and D Preferred Shares may require further adjustment.
+The exercise prices of certain warrants, convertible notes payable and the Series A, C, and D Preferred Shares may require further adjustment.

-In the future, if we sell our common stock at a price below \$0.25 per share, the exercise price of 23,334 outstanding shares of Series A Preferred Stock, 1,785,715 outstanding shares of Series C Preferred Stock and 1,016,004 outstanding shares Series D Preferred Stock, would adjust below \$0.25 per share pursuant to the documents governing such instruments.
-In addition, the conversion price of a Convertible Note Payable of \$870,000 and the exercise price of outstanding warrants to purchase 6,244,216 shares of common stock would adjust below \$0.25 per share pursuant to the documents governing such instruments.
+In the future, if we sell our common stock at a price below \$0.25 per share, the exercise price of 23,334 outstanding shares of Series A Preferred Stock, 1,785,715 outstanding shares of Series C Preferred Stock, 3,108,356 outstanding shares Series D Preferred Stock and a warrant for Allied Inventors to purchase 97,169 shares of common stock would adjust below \$0.25 per share pursuant to the documents governing such instruments.
+In addition, the conversion price of a Convertible Note Payable of \$2,390,066 and the exercise price of additional outstanding warrants to purchase 13,021,053 shares of common stock would adjust below \$0.25 per share pursuant to the documents governing such instruments.